six/vany-dlp-ui-template/README.md

 ## How It Works

 1. Connect your EVM compatible wallet, which holds some $VANA tokens
-2. Upload your data file, which is encrypted client-side before being stored on a Vany-hosted IPFS server
+2. Upload your data file, which is encrypted client-side before being stored on IPFS via Pinata
 3. A transaction is written on-chain, which DLP validators will pick up to verify your file
 4. The Satya Network (using Trusted Execution Environment) validates your contribution